Actual Cash Value vs Replacement Cost: How Insurance Pays Claims

 New Cars Depreciate Fast

-A brand-new car loses approximately 20% of its value within the first year of ownership.
-This means even a minor delay between purchase and a total-loss claim can result in a significantly reduced ACV payout.
+A brand-new car loses approximately 16% of its value within the first year of ownership and around 28–30% over the first two years, according to Kelley Blue Book data.
+Even a minor delay between purchase and a total-loss claim can result in a significantly reduced ACV payout.
+EVs may depreciate even faster — showing residual values over 15% lower than comparable ICE vehicles after just three years, driven by market oversupply and aggressive manufacturer pricing adjustments.

 Trusted by Thousands